ashleylqx/AIB-Ex/README.md

-# AIB-Ex
+# Spatial Attention for Human-Centric Visual Understanding: An Information Bottleneck Method, CVIU 2024

-Spatial Attention for Human-Centric Visual Understanding: An Information Bottleneck Method, CVIU 2024
+The code is coming soon.